Are You Prepared For Boondocking?

 What is Boondocking?

-Boondocking is also known as call dry camping.
+Boondocking is also known as dry camping or camping without hookups.
 You can often find boondocking locations on public lands.
-State, federal and county lands may offer this type of camping.
+State, federal, and county lands may offer this type of camping.

 Here are 5 reasons you’re not ready for boondocking (yet)…